 Installing wallpapers in colorful designs and intricate patterns behind shelves is an easy and cost-effective way to add the oomph factor to your walk-in closet.

-Color-coded Shelves
+Color-Coded Shelves

 This one is for those who are extremely particular when it comes to organizing stuff.
-Opt for color-coded shelves to enliven the vibe of the space.
+Go for color-coded shelves to enliven the vibe of the space.
 You can also different types of clothing on color-coded shelves which will make it easier for you to pick outfits when you’re in a hurry.

 Material options for a walk-in closet